juanBalian35/A-star-C-11-SFML-implementation/README.md

-#Implementation of A star pathfinding algorithm in a tile map with C++ and SFML
+# Implementation of A star pathfinding algorithm in a grid-based map with C++ and SFML

-##Tiles:
+## Tiles:

 Red tile - Start